geemus/notes/books/raw/common_knowledge.md

 ## Expert Transfer

 When transferring explicit knowledge about a task that may be done infrequently.
 Because the needed expertise can be made explicit, the problem does not need interpreted, only clearly stated.
+- teams facing an unusual technical problem beyond the scope of their own knowledge seek the expertise of others in the organization to help them.
+- Receiving team does a different task from the source team, but in a similar context.
+- Task is infrequent and routine.
+- Knowledge is explicit.

+- Even when the knowledge is obscure in expert transfer, there is a known, explicit answer.
+It is not a matter of interpretation (such as far tranfer) or development (such as strategic transfer).
+- Electronic systems facilitate the transfer of explicit knowledge as messages can be brief and to the point, requesting very specific information.
+- Two ways to get answers: 1) broadcast the question to colleagues who are likely to have the answer or 2) use yellow pages functionality to identify a specific individual whose expertise makes it likely they will have the answer.
+- Examples: Buckman labs - Techforums, Tandem - Second-Class Mail, Chevron - Best Practices Resource Map.
+- Business Driver: Reduces time it takes teams to resolve nonroutine technical issues that they come across.
+- Expert Transfer Design Guidelines:
+  - Electronic forums are segmented by topic.
+Important to 1) reduce number of requests received and 2) send requests between people who have the same general knowledge, allowing brevity.
+Forums are seldom stand-alone, often accompanied by networked groups, communities of practice, meetings, trainings, announcements, etc.
+  - Electronic forums are monitored and supported.
+    - One or more persons are appointed to monitor and support each forum.
+    - Make sure questions are answered.
+Monitor checks to see if responses have been made, usually in a set time period, and otherwise forwards directly to a source who can answer.
+    - Archive responses.
+When responses have stopped or after a set time, the monitor summarizes, assigns keywords, and places summary where others can find it.
+Others can then first search the archive before asking new questions.
+    - Establish general guidelines.
+    - Attend to cultural differences.
+Adjust usage and other things to support particular user needs.
+    - Differing levels of participation are encouraged.
+The perception of sharing may be as important as the reality.
+People need to feel they can get help from others.
+    - Knowledge in pulled.
+Unlike some systems, users do not have to search, but instead make very specific requests and/or find very specific answers.
+- Barriers and Problems:
+  - Our technology is not sophisticated enough to connect people.
+Different people may be at different places in technology adoption, most opt to set up a system for those who can get in and let others catch up.
+  - Our people aren't computer literate.
+Less and less of an issue these days.